 Success Hill to Railway Parade

-Construction of the 230 metre gap along the Midland Railway PSP between Success Hill and Railway Parade in Bassendean commenced in June 2020.
+Construction of the 230 metre gap along the Midland Railway PSP between Success Hill and Railway Parade in Bassendean was completed in August 2020.

 The project has also been identified as a pilot Green Transport Route - an initiative that enhances path amenity through natural landscaping – and the Department has awarded the Town up to $50,000 to create a ‘Green Trail’ from Ashfield to Bassendean station to Success Hill station and Kelly Park.
 Planning for the Green Trail is underway.